ubcsubbots/Jormungandr/src/gate_detect/README.md

 The output of this node is a Gate construct that consists of 3 boolean values and 6 float values that are described as follows:

-          boolean detectedLeftPole:   false if left pole not seen, true if seen, 0 if not seen
+          boolean detectedLeftPole:     False if left pole not seen, true if seen, 0 if not seen

           float angleLeftPole:          Angle from vertical centre of camera image to left pole

           float distanceLeftPole:       Distance to left pole, 0 if not seen

-          boolean detectedRightPole:  false if right pole not seen, true if seen, 0 if not seen
+          boolean detectedRightPole:    False if right pole not seen, true if seen, 0 if not seen

           float angleRightPole:         Angle from vertical centre of camera image to right pole

           float distanceRightPole:      Distance to right pole, 0 if not seen

-          boolean detectedTopPole:    0 if top pole not seen, 1 if seen
+          boolean detectedTopPole:      False if top pole not seen, true if seen

           float angleTopPole:           Angle from horizontal centre of image to top pole, 0 if not seen

           float distanceTopPole:        Distance to top pole, 0 if not seen

 ##Method